General program information

 - Your electricity supply price will change to the Cambridge Community Electricity program rate.

-- You will see Agera Energy listed instead of Basic Service on the Supplier Services portion of your bill.
+- You will see Direct Energy listed instead of Basic Service on the Supplier Services portion of your bill.

 Is my electric utility changing?

-No. Eversource will still be your electricity utility.
-You will see Agera Energy and the program price under Supply Services on your Eversource bill.
-However, your primary relationship for electricity will continue to be with Eversource:
+No. Eversource will still be your electricity utility, and your primary relationship for electricity will continue to be with Eversource:

 - Your bill will continue to come from Eversource